akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 ### <a name="1.01"></a>Sec.
 1.01 Purpose of the RFP

 The Department of Health and Social Services, Division of Public Assistance, is soliciting proposals for a Contractor to continuously deliver iterations of a search tool that finds information for a given person across multiple systems (EIS, ARIES) and returns search results to workers that accurately reflect the status of all program applications for a given person or household.
-More detailed information about the project can be found in our [Scope of Work](#3.01)
+More detailed information about the project can be found in [SECTION 3.01 Scope of Work](#3.01).

 ### <a name="1.02"></a>Sec.
 1.02 Budget